Rayquaza01/JoinPython/README.md

 2. Run the task
 3. Move `contacts.json` to join.py's directory.
 (A share dialog will appear to send the file) End of setup.

-AutoRemote Setup:

-1. Run `joinsetup.py -a`.
-2. Enter name of the device you want to set up.
-3. Enter the short url for that device. (after the goo.gl)
-4. Repeat 2 & 3 until all devices are accounted for.
-5. arDevices.json should be created.
-End of setup.

 For the best results, add join.py's working directory to your system's path.

 **Arguments for join.py**